Andreyy96/final-project/README.md

 - role: Admin or Manager
 - Login, refresh and sign-out can do only admin
 - Using an access token, user can make a request to receive order data.
+- Only admin can create manager
+- Before logging in, the manager must activate his account

 ### Order